neomaxzero/blog/src/_draft/032-frontend-architecture-install-vs-write copy.md

 How is this related to modules?
 The decision to add a module today might be tempting, but if you look a little bit ahead you'll realize it doesn't make sense to add it because in a couple of month you'll have double the work.

+### Was this already solved by some other colleague?

+If you've worked long enough for a company you'll start noticing there are requirements that are going to be similar to others.

+Check with other colleagues

+don't re invent the wheel once again Inside your company.

+keep the consistency b

+benefit from the mistakes of the rests

+ask around and you never know if there is an expert in the subject you need to work with.
+The advice from the people that work with you are gold...pip pipipi

 ## Second: It's all about control

 After we have identified the context in which we are taking a decision.
 It's time to start changing the perspective from an organizational level to a repository one.